mikeymckay/sinatra-cucumber-capybara-envjs/README.markdown

        });
      });

+The Sinatra routes look like this:

+    get '/' do
+      erb :home
+    end

+    get '/ajax' do
+      'Ooh dynamically loaded text'
+    end

 Nothing fancy, but it took a while to get it all working, so I thought I would share in case it helps someone else out.